 4. Shane Black was responsible for the movie title

 The title of Die Hard came from Lethal Weapon (1987) writer Shane Black.
 It was his original title for The Last Boy Scout (1991) but Joel Silver managed to convince him to hand it over when they worked together on Predator (1987).
-Nothing Lasts Forever author Roderick Thorpe was furious about the name change, and when he spoke to Silver about it, Silver told him “the best thing that ever happened to your book is this movie.”
+Nothing Lasts Forever author Roderick Thorpe was furious about the name change.
+He confronted Silver who told him “the best thing that ever happened to your book is this movie.”

-It’s disputed who came up with the “yippee-ki-yay” line, De Souza claims it was his, Bruce Willis said he came up with it on the spot to crack up the crew and didn’t think for one minute that it would be included in the final cut.
+It’s disputed who came up with the “yippee-ki-yay” line.
+De Souza claims it was his.
+Willis said he said it to crack up the crew, but didn’t think that it would make the final cut.
 The term itself is a reference to a lyric in the Bing Crosby song I’m An Old Cowhand, covered by Roy Rogers in the film King Of The Cowboys (1943).

 McClane delivers his iconic line